-I have always been blessed with good neighbourhood.
-After my marriage I moved to Chennai and stayed there for 9 months.
+lahsun (garlic) ki chutney add zing in your food.
+It is part of traditional Rajasthani cuisine.
+I have always been blessed with a good neighbourhood.
+After my marriage, I moved to Chennai and stayed there for 9 months.
 Later we moved to Jamaica before settling in Bangalore after three years.
 At all these places I was surrounded by wonderful people in my neighbourhood.

 In Jamaica when suddenly my daughter became sick, along with our Indian friends, my Jamaican neighbours were extremely helpful.
-At the occasion of Apoorva’s 1st birthday celebration my Jamaican neighbours loved Indian food a lot and they requested to pack some for next day.
+On the occasion of Apoorva’s 1st birthday celebration, my Jamaican neighbours loved Indian food a lot and they requested to pack some for the next day.

-In Jaipur my parents’ house is blessed with kind and friendly neighbours and food is shared between us frequently.
-We developed a taste for authentic Rajasthani cuisine because Rajasthani neighbours used to bring food to our house or we were the frequent visitors in their house at several occasions.
+In Jaipur, my parents’ house is blessed with kind and friendly neighbours and food is shared between us frequently.
+We developed a taste for authentic Rajasthani cuisine because Rajasthani neighbours used to bring food to our house or we were the frequent visitors in their house on several occasions.

-In Rajasthan if you have seen this chutney, you will find that oil will be floating in the container and chutney is red in colour as lots of dry red chillies are used here.
-I didn’t want so much of oil, so reduced the quantity of oil and instead of dry red chillies, I have used raw red chillies as they were available in my kitchen.
+In Rajasthan, if you have seen this chutney, you will find that oil will be floating in the container and the chutney is red in colour as lots of dry red chilies are used here.
+I didn’t want so much oil, so reduced the quantity of oil and instead of dry red chilies, I have used raw red chilies as they were available in my kitchen.

 Peeled garlic cloves 100 gm